ANTH 110 Cultural Anthropology

 MUSI 116 Evolution of Jazz

 A study of the rich ethnic background and evolution of jazz music and its many styles.
-African, African- American, and European cultures will be examined in terms of the role each has played, and continues to play, in defining and influencing American culture through jazz.
-Important performers, composer, musicians, educators, and writers of jazz will be identified with respect to their contributions to the art form.
+African, African-American, and European cultures will be examined in terms of the role each has played, and continues to play, in defining and influencing American culture through jazz.
+Important performers, composers, musicians, educators, and writers of jazz will be identified with respect to their contributions to the art form.
 Critical listening activities supplement the course content.
 3 credits

 MUSI 160 Music of the World's Cultures